PizBernina/Image-Classifier-Vol-1/README.md

 Similar to PizBernina/Image-Classifier-Vol-0 but better.

-Inspired by Siraj Raval, deeplizard, SouqNet & Stack School
+Inspired by deeplizard, SouqNet & Stack School